 Yes I am divorced and I am not perfect and not claiming I didn’t make mistakes.
 Everyone makes mistakes, everyone has issues in their lives.
 I chose to not post about her on any of my social media.
 To me she is not worth mentioning.
 I didn’t ask for her to be in my life.
 She thinks I am embarrassed about my stories, I am not.
 It is my life and I am a journalist.
 Writing is therapy for me.
 I would be more embarrassed if I was one of her friends seeing that she continues to post about me, 18 years later!
 She is not in my life and I intend to keep it that way.

-For her: I feel sorry for you in so many ways.
+For my ex husband’s wife: I feel sorry for you in so many ways.
 You just can’t let go of the past.
 I washed my hands of the drama of you many years ago.
 You need not worry about what I am doing, what my daughter is doing or try to run me or my kids into the ground with your sarcasm.
 I moved to another state, I forgot about you.
 I don’t call you or your husband, I don’t bother you.
 Obviously you have something deeply going on after all these years to continue posting about me.
-Be happy in your marriage raise your son and worry not about someone who lives over 600 miles away from you.
+Be happy in your marriage, raise your son and worry not about someone who lives over 600 miles away from you.
 You and I had conversations about the man you married, you called me.
 What you chose to do with that information was your decision.
 I hope you never have to deal with someone like you when it comes to your child.
 I am divorced, I am happy, I have three wonderful daughters and grand babies and I live by the beach.
 I chose not to stay in a miserable relationship.
 Know this, I never think about you, your son or your husband ever.
 Please do me and my daughter the same.
 Thank you.

 There is a song you need to listen to it’s called “Let It Go.”